mohamed-abdul-fattah/life-system/README.md

 # Overview
 Life system is built to watch your daily life and utilize your time and money wisely.

+# Configurations
+## Environment Variables
+Copy and rename the configs.php.example to configs.php, then change the values to what values correspond to your environment.

 # Database Architecture
 ## Transactions Table